Sharlin 7 months ago

 I haven’t seen O-notation ever represent ram usage, just algorithm complexity.
 Is this common?

-• nneonneo 10 hours ago
+• nneonneo 7 months ago

 Yes, very common.
 You've seen "time complexity"; it's very common to talk about "space complexity" as well.

-• consp 8 hours ago
+• consp 7 months ago

 Fun bonus: they can be interchangeable, e.g. increasing space to reduce time.

-• asboans an hour ago
+• asboans 7 months ago

 And any operation that takes n bits as input can be trivially turned into an O(1) time and O(2^n) space algorithm through tabulation.

-• dgoldstein0 7 hours ago
+• dgoldstein0 7 months ago

 Yes, but total time is never going to be less than total space, when expressed in big-O notation

-• deltaknight 5 hours ago
+• deltaknight 7 months ago

 I’m not sure this definition of Big-O for space complexity is universal.
 When I’ve seen/used it, the size of the initial data wasn’t relevant, it was more about the additional memory required for the algorithm.